What is grooming?

 Grooming is a common technique among those who abuse children and teenagers.
 Grooming can also be used on young people and adults in vulnerable situations.
 The person who grooms tries to gain the victim’s trust and coerce them into consenting to abuse.
 Grooming can occur both in person and online.

-The groomer is most often a family member or someone who the victim knows, for example a coach or teacher.
-The person who grooms is often charming, friendly, and helpful.
+The groomer is often a family member or someone who the victim knows, for example a coach or teacher.
+The person who grooms is normally charming, friendly, and helpful.

 If could be grooming if a person who is older and who holds more power: